It's Just Not About Occupancy Anymore

 Limitation to the Existing Approach

 The occupancy driven approach has widely recognized limits.
 For example, it fails to anticipate future demand (i.e. move-ins) and changes in unit vacancy levels (i.e. move-outs).
-That means pricing may be reactively, but not pro-actively, adjusted for seasonal fluctuations.
-Pricing changes are delayed and revenue opportunities lost.
+That means pricing may be reactive, but not pro-active, adjusted for seasonal fluctuations.
+Operators delay their pricing changes and hence lose revenue opportunities.

 Now increasingly, Self Storage operators are systematically incorporating additional elements into the pricing process, such as demand and supply forecasts, enhanced understanding of recent price changes on occupancy impacts, and perhaps most commonly, competitor prices.